siconos/siconos/Docs/sphinx/getting_started/cpp_reminder.rst

 Read/write vectors and matrices from/to file
 """"""""""""""""""""""""""""""""""""""""""""

-This is done thanks to :doxysiconos:`ioVector` and :doxysiconos:`ioMatrix` classes.
+This is done using :doxysiconos:`ioVector` and :doxysiconos:`ioMatrix` classes.

 ::